Preparing for the Holidays: Device Security, Privacy, & Best Practices

 Don’t leave your bag, purse, wallet, or device unattended while shopping.
 During the holidays, thieves commonly target busy shoppers while searching the racks, trying something on, or tending to a child.
 With reports of theft already rolling in this season, Kansas Police advise holiday shoppers to take additional precautions to protect their belongings.

 Planning to take advantage of shipping deals this season?
 Keep in mind that mail theft increases during the holiday months.
 Video doorbells are a great way to keep an eye on your packages; however, a simple and free alternative is to ask your delivery handler to leave your items in a specified location such as your back porch or side door.
 You can also check out this list of apps to track packages and make sure every gift reaches its intended recipient.
+G1 Holidays help you with all your short and long term rental accommodation needs with many excellent options precinct.

 Criminals are preparing for people to set holiday shopping records!
 Without proper vigilance, consumers are vulnerable to fraudsters crawling the web for personal data like credit card numbers.
 Keep an eye out for any unauthorized charges, credit notifications, or official notifications from your lenders, all of which could indicate a personal security breach.